mimran1980/rusteron_gsr/rusteron-archive/README.md

 - **Publication**: Send messages to various Aeron channels.
 - **Subscription**: Receive messages from Aeron channels.
 - **Callbacks**: Handle events such as new publications, new subscriptions, and errors.
 - **Automatic Resource Management (`new` method only)**: The wrappers attempt to automatically manage resources, specifically when using the `new` method.
-This includes calling the appropriate `xxx_init` method during initialization and automatically invoking `xxx_close` or `xxx_destroy` methods (if one exists) during cleanup.
+This includes calling the appropriate `xxx_init` method during initialisation and automatically invoking `xxx_close` or `xxx_destroy` methods (if one exists) during cleanup.
 However, this management is partial.
 For other methods, such as `AeronArchive::set_aeron`, it is the developer's responsibility to ensure that the arguments remain valid and alive during their use.
-Proper resource management beyond initialization requires manual handling by the user to avoid undefined behavior or resource leaks.
+Proper resource management beyond initialisation requires manual handling by the user to avoid undefined behaviour or resource leaks.

 ## General Patterns

-The **rusteron-archive** module follows several general patterns to simplify the use of Aeron functionalities in Rust:
+Much like **rusteron-client**, the **rusteron-archive** module follows several general patterns to simplify usage of Aeron functionalities in Rust:

 - **Cloneable Wrappers**: All Rust wrappers in **rusteron-archive** can be cloned, and they will refer to the same underlying Aeron C instance/resource.
-This allows you to use multiple references to the same object safely.
-If you need to make a shallow copy use `clone_struct()` which copies the underlying c struct.
+This allows safe use of multiple references to the same object.
+If you need a shallow copy, use `clone_struct()`, which copies only the underlying C struct.

 - **Mutable and Immutable Operations**: Modifications can be performed directly with `&self`, allowing flexibility without needing additional ownership complexities.
 - **Automatic Resource Management (`new` method only)**: The wrappers attempt to automatically manage resources, clearing objects and calling the appropriate close, destroy, or remove methods when needed.
 - **Manual Handler Management**: Callbacks and handlers require manual management.
 Handlers are passed into the C bindings using `Handlers::leak(xxx)`, and need to be explicitly released by calling `release()`.
 This manual process is required due to the complexity of determining when these handlers should be cleaned up once handed off to C.